Hennessy Ultralite Backpacker Classic Review

 The zippered entry is pretty standard, allowing you to enter the hammock from the side, as with pretty much every other hammock with integrated bug netting.
 We didn't find much of a difference in comfort between the two models except that the calf ridge, the spot where the fabric tension sometimes pulls a tight area under your calves, may have been a bit more pronounced in the bottom entry model.

-As much as we like the mechanics of bottom entry and not needing to close anything, we recommend the zippered entry to get away from the loud, fabric-damaging velcro.
+As much as we like the mechanics of the bottom entry and not needing to close anything, we recommend the zippered entry to get away from the loud, fabric-damaging velcro.

 If weight is your top concern and you want a full shelter, none we tested is better than this Hennessy.
 The Ultralite Backpacker weighs 22 ounces on its own and 33 ounces for the whole package with the rain fly.
 This is lighter than all of the full shelters we tested and even lighter than some of the hammocks alone.
-Our next lightest shelters offer a little more protection from the rain but are a good deal heavier.
+Our next lightest shelters offer a little more protection from the rain but are heavier.

 Yes, it seems impressive that some of the tiniest models barely register on the scale at under 6 ounces, but realize that this does not include straps for hanging and does not provide anything for bugs or rain.
 Once you add all of that in, their system weights come in significantly heavier than the Hennessy Ultralite.
 Those hammocks are great to throw in your back pocket for an impromptu lounge, but for real camping in variable conditions and terrain, this is a much better lightweight buy.

 Durability and Protection